osefatul/fullstack-twitter/README.md

 - create a folder called "atom".
 As in the redux we use slices however in this case we use atom

 - recoil's atom is much closer to using useState, wherase we can't use useState as a global state, but recoil yes we can.

+### Headless UI

+[Headless UI](https://headlessui.dev) is one of a UI styled components based library to integrate designs with tailwind css.

+We Used Headless UI for our comment modal.